 A job will never make you rich, and even the best jobs leave you well off, not rich.
 When you work a job, you’re working to make someone else rich, and they’re giving you a (very) small piece of the pie.

-The only way a job can get some real money in your hands is if you get paid in equity/stock options (at that point, you’re part business owner anyway).
+The only way a job can get some real money in your hands is if you get paid in equity/stock options (at that point, you’re a part business owner anyway).

 Fortunately, it’s never been easier to start an internet based business than today, where everyone has internet, and all the tools you need are available, well developed, and most importantly: cheap.